5 Card Draw

 Pre-Draw

 Once the cards are dealt, the first betting round begins and is called the “pre-draw” round.
-Depending on how many draws there are in the specific variant you’re playing, this can be called “pre 1st draw” (for triple draw) or just “pre-draw” (for single draw).
+Depending on how many draws there are in the specific variant you’re playing, this round may be referred to as “pre 1st draw” (for triple draw) or just “pre-draw” (for single draw).
 Players can fold, call, or raise in this betting round.
 Any raise must equal the amount of the previous bet or higher, known as a raise.
 This betting round ends if only one player remains in the hand or if all remaining players have matched the last bet/raise.

 Draw

 The players then decide how many cards they would like to draw.
 The draw starts with the player to the left of the button and moves clockwise around the table.
-To draw, a player must put the cards they’re discarding face down towards the dealer, making it clear how many there are.
+To draw, a player must place the cards they’re discarding face down in front of the dealer, clearly indicating how many they are discarding.
 Players who do not want to draw can “stand pat” by tapping the table.
-The option to draw then moves to the player to the left.
+The option to draw then moves to the next player.

 Post Draw